-The Insurance Diversity Task Force (IDTF) is appointed by the Insurance Commissioner.
-The Task Force meets quarterly to consider and make recommendations about diversity in the insurance industry.
+The Insurance Diversity Task Force (IDTF) considers and makes recommendations about diversity in the insurance industry.
 Specifically, the mission of the Task Force is to:

 - Identify and promote insurance companies that are actively engaged in diversity issues;

-- Provide recommendations in regards to current legislation and suggest changes to existing law.
+- Provide recommendations to increase supplier or governing board diversity, which may include suggested changes to existing law.

-The Commissioner appoints a minimum 12, maximum 15 members.
-At least:
+The Commissioner appoints a minimum 12, and up to a maximum 15 members, with at least:

 - 2 Insurance Industry Representatives; including one who currently serves as a practitioner in the field of supplier diversity (i.e., Supplier Diversity Manager or Chief Procurement Officer)

 - 2 Minority Business Enterprise (MBE) Advocates/Representatives

 - 1 Disabled Veteran Business Enterprise (DVBE) or Veteran Owned Business (VOB) Advocate/Representative

 - 1 Lesbian, Gay, Bisexual, Transgender Business Enterprise (LGBTBE) Advocate/Representative

 - Term length: 2 years; unlimited terms